On sharp rates and analytic compactifications of asymptotically conical K\"ahler metrics: Introduction and main results

-where $\Omega$ (resp. $\Omega_0$) is the meromorphic volume form on $X$ (resp. $\ov{C}(D, N_D)$) that is non-vanishing holomorphic on $M=X\backslash D$ (resp. $C(D, N_D)$) and has pole of order $\alpha$ along $D$.
-Conlon-Hein \cite{CH1} showed that the condition \eqref{pbO1} implies the following condition:

-where $J$ (resp. $J_0$) is the complex structure on $M$ (resp. $C(D, N_D)$).
-So we see that $\lambda_1$ essentially measures the difference between the complex structure of $M\backslash K$ and $C(D, N_D)\backslash B_R(\underline{o})$.
-It's easy to see that, equivalently we are comparing the complex structure on the (punctured) neighborhood of $D$ inside $X$ and the complex structure of (punctured) neighborhood of $D$ inside $N_D$.

-In general, let $S$ be a complex submanifold of an ambient complex manifold $X$.
-The comparison between neighborhoods of $S$ inside $X$ with neighborhoods of $S$ inside the normal bundle $N_S$ was studied in depth in depth by Grauert (\cite{Grau}), Griffiths (\cite{Grif}), and Camacho-Movasati-Sad (\cite{CaMo}, \cite{CMS}).
-Note that although that in general $N_S$ has a different holomorphic structure with that of neighborhood of $S$ inside $X$, $N_S$ can be viewed as a first order approximation of small neighborhood of $S$.
-Denote by $S(k)$ the ringed analytic space $(S, \mathcal{O}_X/\mathcal{I}_S^{k+1})$, which will be called the $k$-th infinitesimal neighborhood of $S$ inside $X$. \begin{defn} $S$ is k-linearizable inside $X$ if its k-th infinitesimal neighbourhood $S(k)$ in X is isomorphic to its k-th infinitesimal neighbourhood $S_N(k)$ in $N_S$.
-Here we identify S with the zero section $S_0$ of $N_S=:N$. \end{defn} Grauert \cite{Grau} showed that the obstruction for extending an isomorphism $S(k-1)\rightarrow S_N(k-1)$ to an isomorphism $S(k)\rightarrow S_N(k)$ lies in the cohomology group $H^1(S, \Theta_X|_S\otimes \mathcal{I}_S^{k}/\mathcal{I}_S^{k+1})$.
-He also pointed out that this obstruction consists of two parts.
-To see this, consider the exact sequence:
+Let $S$ be a complex submanifold of an ambient complex manifold $X$.
+The comparison between neighborhoods of $S$ inside $X$ with neighborhoods of $S$ inside the normal bundle $N_S$ is a classical subject in complex geometry, which was studied in \cite{Grau, Grif, CaMo, CMS}.
+It's clear that although that in general $N_S$ has a different holomorphic structure than that of any neighborhood of $S$ inside $X$, $N_S$ can be viewed as a first order approximation of a small neighborhood of $S$.
+More precisely, we will denote by $S(k)$ the ringed analytic space $(S, \mathcal{O}_X/\mathcal{I}_S^{k+1})$, which is called the $k$-th infinitesimal neighborhood of $S$ inside $X$.
+Recall the following definition. \begin{defn} $S$ is k-linearizable inside $X$ if its k-th infinitesimal neighbourhood $S(k)$ in X is isomorphic to its k-th infinitesimal neighbourhood $S_N(k)$ in $N_S$.
+Here we identify S with the zero section $S_0$ of $N_S=:N$. \end{defn} Our first preliminary result is that there is a diffeomorphism from a neighborhood of $S\subset X$ to a neighborhood of $S_0\subset N_S$ that is in some sense the most holomorphic one.
+Although the existence of such a diffeomorphism may be known to experts after the celebrated work of Grauert \cite{Grau} (cf. \cite{vanC1, ADL, CH2, HHN}), here we would like to give an almost explicit construction using the work of Abate-Bracci-Tovena \cite{ABT} together with the deformation to the normal cone construction.
+Let $\tilde{g}_0$ be a smooth Riemannian metric on a neighborhood $W_0$ of $S_0$ inside $N_S$.
+Denote by $\|\cdot\|_{\tilde{g}_0}$ the $C^0$-norms of tensors on $W_0$ with respect to $\tilde{g}_0$ and by $\tilde{r}$ the distance function to $S_0$ with respect to $\tilde{g}_0$. \begin{prop} Assume $S$ is a smooth submanifold of $X$.
+If $S\hookrightarrow X$ is $(k-1)$-linearizable, then there exist a small neighborhood $W_0$ of $S_0\hookrightarrow N_S$ and a diffeomorphism $F: W_0\rightarrow F(W_0)\subset W$ where $W$ is a small neighborhood of $S\subset X$, such that for any $j\ge 0$, there exists a constant $C_j>0$ and $F$ satisfies